voltek62/SentryFeed/Privacy-Policy.md

 **Privacy Policy**
-Effective Date: 16th Feb 2025
+Effective Date: 26th Feb 2025

 **Data Collection**
-Cringe Guard does not collect, store, or share any personal data.
+SentryFeed does not collect, store, or share any personal data.
 The extension processes LinkedIn posts in real-time within your browser to determine whether they match filtering criteria.
 No user data, login credentials, or browsing history is collected.

 **API Usage**
-When you use Cringe Guard:
+When you use SentryFeed:
 - The content of LinkedIn posts is sent to Groq's API for analysis to determine relevance.
 - Your API key is stored locally in your browser and is never transmitted elsewhere.
 - The extension does not store or retain any analyzed data after processing.

 **Third-Party Services**
-Cringe Guard relies on Groq's API to analyze LinkedIn posts and classify content based on filtering rules.
+SentryFeed relies on Groq's API to analyze LinkedIn/X posts and classify content based on filtering rules.
 We do not control how Groq handles data, so we encourage you to review [Groq's privacy policy](https://groq.com/privacy-policy/) for details on their data processing practices.

 **Permissions Justification**
 - **activeTab**: Needed to analyze and modify the LinkedIn feed in real-time.